alewain/llm-degrad/MIGRATION_STATUS.md

 # Migration Status

-This document tracks the progress of migrating from `experimento.py` to the modularized codebase.
+This document tracks the progress of the codebase modularization.

 ## ✅ Phase 1: Skeleton and Configuration (COMPLETED)